-Congressman Andy Barr (KY-06) issued the following statement after President Donald Trump nominated Jerome “Jay” Powell to serve as the next Chairman of the Federal Reserve:
+Congressman Andy Barr (KY-06) issued the following statement on the passing of Don Ball: